rohgoyal/getting-started/README.md

 # Getting Started with IBM API Connect

 Welcome to API Connect!
 Let's get started.
+To view the full experience, click [here](https://console-regional.ng.bluemix.net/docs/services/apiconnect/index.html#index).
+The full list of tutorials is below.

 # All Tutorials